 - 1. Provide an annual schedule of pesticide application to the supervisor of each District building. - 2.
 In coordination with the supervisor of each District building (including each Building Principal), notify employees and students and their parents/guardians in each building.
 The notification must: - a.
-Be provided at least four business days before a pesticide application on school grounds. - b.
+Be provided at least 4 business days before a pesticide application on school grounds. - b.
 Be written or by telephone.
 If written, the notice may be included in newsletters, calendars, or other correspondence currently being published. - c.
 Identify the intended date of the application. - d.
 Provide the name and telephone contact number for the Buildings and Grounds Supervisor or other school personnel responsible for the pesticide program.

-Prior notice is required if an imminent threat to health or property exists.
+An exception to this notification is permitted if there is an imminent threat to health or property, in which case the Lawn Care Products Application and Notice Act shall control.
 If such a situation arises, the Building and Grounds Supervisor must sign a statement describing the circumstances that gave rise to the health threat and ensure that written or telephonic notice is provided as soon as practicable.